Written by CorpsAfrica/Malawi Volunteer Ms. Twambilire Kalolokesya

 Ten months have passed since I was allocated to my site and it has been quite an experience.
 As I live every day, I notice that I have developed some new characteristics that I never had or characteristics that were weak but now are strong.
 Despite the challenges that I face, I am glad that I developed these characters and excited to talk about them.

-Firstly, I have noticed that I love to greet people more than I usually did.
+Firstly, I have noticed that I love to greet people more than I usually do.
 People at my site do not just pass by one another without greetings.
-During my first days I would pass by people, but they would always greet me.
+During my first days, I would pass by people, but they would always greet me.
 No matter how many times I tried to just pass quietly they would greet me.
-Then as time passed I also learned to greet everyone I meet at my site.
+Then as time passed I also learned to greet everyone I met at my site.
 Nowadays even when I find a chance to go to town I find myself greeting people on the way which is strange, because in town you cannot greet anyone.

 Another characteristic I have developed is tolerance.
 Since I came to my site, I have been helping out at the nursery school.
 This is something I never imagined doing.
 I always wondered how teachers manage the kids that want to do something else when the teacher is trying to teach.
 I thought that I could not manage to do so but to my surprise, I did.
 During my first days I could give up easily when the kids were playing when I wanted to teach them, with time I learnt how to engage the kids and I started enjoying the lessons.
 Other situations like community members coming three hours after agreed time used to affect me a lot but I have found a way around them.
 These situations have helped me develop tolerance.